micmejia/bible-dump/AMPC/Acts/Acts 8.md

-And when they came up out of the water, the Spirit of the Lord [[^m]suddenly] caught away Philip; and the eunuch saw him no more, and he went on his way rejoicing.
+And when they came up out of the water, the Spirit of the Lord [suddenly] caught away Philip; and the eunuch saw him no more, and he went on his way rejoicing.